Introductory video to Hallamshire Physiotherapy Clinic and why its different from others.

 Ruth Newsome MSc, MCSP

-She completed her MSc in manipulative physiotherapy and has presented her work at the British Association of Spinal Surgeons, the World Physical Therapy Congress in Canada and the British Orthopaedic Association.
+Ruth completed her MSc in manipulative physiotherapy in 2006 and has regularly presented her work at the British Association of Spinal Surgeons, the World Physical Therapy Congress and the British Orthopaedic Association.
 She received the Robert Williams International Award from the Chartered Society of Physiotherapy in 2007.

 Her main areas of clinical interest include elder rehabilitation and the treatment of neurological conditions including Stroke and Multiple sclerosis, but she is better known for her national and international work with people with Parkinson’s disease (see video).
 Bhanu retains her input to Parkinson’s UK (formerly the Parkinson’s Disease Society) writing a column about activity for their quarterly magazine, co-authoring Fact Sheets plus conducts research into Parkinsonism.
 She continues to act as Project Officer for a clinical interest group of physiotherapists working with older people, through which forum she undertakes Department of Health and other national projects as well as ensuring standards of good practice are disseminated to physiotherapists working with older adults.

 Tanja Hayselden BSc (Hons), MCSP